EveryoneDestroysTheWorld/design/standards/inventory/archetypes/README.md

 > Remember the guideline that less is typically better.
 This ensures that the screen isn't cluttered with action buttons, and ensures similar controls across archetypes.

 > [!NOTE]
-> Archetype actions can be triggered by the pointer (touch, virtual cursor, mouse, etc.) in addition to two buttons: the primary and secondary buttons.
+> Archetype actions can be triggered by the pointer (touch, virtual cursor, mouse, etc.) in addition to the primary and secondary buttons, and the number bar (0 – 9).
 If you need more, consider adding another action to swap active actions.

 ## Archetype categories
 ### Destroyer